vstconsulting/vstutils/doc/backend.rst

 Testing Framework
 -----------------

-VST Utils Framework includes a helper in base testcase class and improves support for making API requests.
-That means if you want make bulk request to endpoint you dont need create and init test client, but just need to call:
+VST Utils Framework includes a helper in base test case class and improves support for making API requests.
+That means if you want make bulk request to endpoint you don't need create and init test client, but just need to call:

 .. sourcecode:: python